 - International Intellectual Property Practice (Patent Attorney Route) and International Intellectual Property Practice (TradeMark Attorney Route): There is a common syllabus over these two units, focusing on national and international procedure in respect of securing and defending patent and trademark rights.
 If you chose the patent route, you'll have an additional taught component on patent drafting.
 For the trademark route, you'll cover competition-related provisions.
 Both units are taught by leading practitioners.

-The course starts in January but the first weekend of attendance isn't until the end of February - you will have distance learning study to complete from January.
-In addition, prior to the weekends (taught as lectures and workshops, interspersed with master classes of visiting speakers) you will be expected to undertake preliminary readings and participate in online e-activities.
+The course starts in January but the first weekend of attendance isn't until February - you will have distance learning study to complete from January.
+In addition, prior to the attendance days where you will attend lectures and workshops, which will be interspersed with master classes of visiting speakers, you will be expected to undertake preliminary readings and participate in online e-activities.

-You'll need to attend on three weekends - the dates will be advised when you start your course - as well as for one exam.
-In between these weekends, you'll be supported by online work.
+You'll need to attend on three days at bournemouth University - the dates will be advised when you start your course - as well as for one exam.
+In between these attendance days, you'll be supported by online work.
 Successful completion of this work (e-activities) forms part of the IPReg accreditation requirements.

 Programme specifications provide definitive records of the University's taught degrees in line with Quality Assurance Agency requirements.
 Every taught course leading to a BU Award has a programme specification which describes its aims, structure, content and learning outcomes, plus the teaching, learning and assessment methods used.